 If you allege fibromyalgia when you apply for disability, make sure you have an actual diagnosis of this in your medical records.
 It's happened more than once that a doctor has mentioned to a patient that they "might have fibromyalgia" without actually diagnosing this condition in their medical chart.

 If your primary doctor (e.g., family doctor or internist) diagnoses you with fibromyalgia, try your best to be referred to a specialist, such as an orthopedist or a rheumatologist (or a chronic pain or fatigue specialist), who can give you the same diagnosis.
 Because so many family doctors hand out the fibromyalgia label when they can't otherwise diagnose a patient's complaints, the value of this diagnosis is somewhat diluted.
-It can be significantly strengthened, however, and taken more seriously, if the same conclusion is reached by a physician who specializes in bone or tissue disorders, or disorders that involve complaints of pain and fatigue.
+The diagnosis can be significantly strengthened, however, and taken more seriously, if the same conclusion is reached by a physician who specializes in bone or tissue disorders, or disorders that involve complaints of pain and fatigue.

 It should not be surprising to anyone, of course, that a person who experiences continuous pain and/or fatigue might also have to deal with depression as a result.
 Nevertheless, a fibromyalgia diagnosis by a mental health practitioner is usually interpreted by a disability examiner to mean this: that the disability claimant's symptoms and complaints are psychosomatic in nature.
 In other words, all in their head.

 By getting copies of your medical records before you apply, you can get a rough idea of how your case looks and decide if you need to switch to a different physician, one who is more capable concerning your treatment and more willing to support your disability case.
-The importance of this cannot be stressed enough.

 Learn more about getting disability for fibromyalgia.